-A month later we got our keys and the next day we were driving back to get our little herd with the knowledge we had no real fenced area to put them in.
+A month later we got the keys to our new home and the next day we were driving back to get our little herd with the knowledge we had no real fenced area to put them in.
 The boxes stayed pretty much unpacked that weekend while we put in fence posts, pulled fencing and built a barn area in our garage for the nights.
-Looking back, I now know we were a bit crazy and not completely goat informed but we have made it work and gained quite a bit of knowledge along the way.
-All of our goaties are doing great and we have had six new kids this past year.
+Looking back, I now know we were a bit crazy!
+We were pretty much goat ignorant, but we have made it work and gained quite a bit of knowledge along the way.
+All of our goaties are doing great and we have had 19 kids born on the farm in the past three years.
+We kept Tot the first year, Sabrina the next and this past year we added Twiggy.
 Each of our goats has their own unique personalities which I will have fun revealing along the way in my blog.
 You can also look forward to some articles and photos of the cheese and milk products Brandon makes from the goat milk.
-So, now you know how are herd came to The Smith Farmhouse , I gladly introduce to you these diverse characters.
+So, now you know how our herd came to The Smith Farmhouse , I gladly introduce to you these diverse characters.

 ( Click on their picture to learn more about each of our goats)